Man found dead on Texas State Capitol grounds; cause unknown

 The Texas Rangers are investigating the man’s death after a security guard encountered the body near the entrance to a state office building in the downtown Capitol Complex, according to a statement from the the Texas Department of Public Safety.

 Paramedics pronounced the man dead at the scene, outside the Texas Workforce Commission building.
-The agency did not identify the man or say what caused his death.
+The agency did not identify the man nor say what caused his death.
+Sgt.
+Victor Taylor said the man was not a state employee and that it is typical for the Rangers to investigate potential crimes on the Capitol grounds.